PureStorage-OpenConnect/pure-exporter/README.md

 A more robust example using docker-compose including Grafana, Prometheus and an exporter (in this case, netdata for linux) can be found [here](https://github.com/PhilsLab/gpn-docker).

+### Bugs and Limitations

+* Pure FlashBlade REST APIs are not designed for efficiently reporting on full clients and objects quitas KPIs, therefrore it is suggested to scrape the /metrics/flasblade/array preferrably and use the /metrics/flasblade/clients and /metrics/flasblade/quotas individually and with a lower frequency that the other.
+In any case, as a general rule, it is advisable to do not lower the scraping interval down to less than 30 sec.
+In case you experience timeout issues, you may want to increase the internal Gunicorn timeout by specifically setting the `--timeout` variable and appropriately reduce the scraping intervall as well.

 ### Authors